Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/01_Architecture.md

 that few applications can fully exploit.
 As the cost per transistor does not decrease anymore, one has to look for ways to use each transistor as efficiently as possible...

-It is also important to realise that even though we call the partition "LUMI-G", the MI250x is not a GPU in the true sense of the word.
-It is not a rendering GPU, which for AMD is currently the RDNA architecture with version 3 just out, but a compute accelerator with an architecture that evolved from a GPU architecture, in this case the VEGA architecture from AMD.
+It is also important to realise that even though we call the partition "LUMI-G", the MI250X is not a GPU in the true sense of the word.
+It is not a rendering GPU, which for AMD is currently the RDNA architecture with version 3 out and version 4 coming, but a compute accelerator with an architecture that evolved from a GPU architecture, in this case the VEGA architecture from AMD.
 The architecture of the MI200 series is also known as CDNA2, with the MI100 series being just CDNA, the first version.
 Much of the hardware that does not serve compute purposes